Y-Y1Q/uno-deploy/unogame/README.md

 `npm run dev`: starts Vite development server for live development

-`npm run start`: launches a server to preview the production build of the frontend application locally

 `npm run format`: utilizes Prettier to format code within the ./src directory, **run this before a commit**

 Port: 5173 or defined locally